merlinorg/nick-offerman/README.md

 ## Optionalisating types

-Also the types; `Perhaps` to express the being of optional, `CoOptional` to widen one type with the optionality of another:
+Also the types; `Perhaps` to express the blessed state of optionality, `CoOptional` to widen one type with the optionality of another:

 ```typescript